SEMjs-Workshops/vue-js/src/lab-conditional-rendering/README.md

 1. Stop the UI and test processes.

+## Intro

+We've seen that we can inject dynamic data inside of DOM elements (e.g. a `<div>`), but how do we make DOM elements _themselves_ dynamic?
+The answer is a Vue concept called "directives".

+Directives are placed on DOM elements like any other attribute, but have their own Vue-specific behavior.
+We'll cover directives in more detail throughout this workshop.
+For now, just know that you can identify a directive by looking for the `v-` prefix (e.g. `v-if` or `v-for`).

 ## Instructions

-### Directives

-We've seen that we can inject dynamic data inside of DOM elements, but how do we make DOM elements _themselves_ dynamic?
-The answer is a Vue concept call "directives".
-Directives are special Vue-specific attributes for DOM elements.

 ### The `v-if` Directive

-The `v-if` directive is like an `if` statement in other languages: if an expression is true, then do something.
+The `v-if` directive is like an `if` statement in JavaScript: if an expression is true, then do something.
 For a `v-if` directive, "do something" is "render this DOM element".
 Let's look at some examples.

 This JavaScript conditional: